buildbot/buildbot/master/docs/relnotes/index.rst

 * The Git step now uses the `git clean` option `-f` twice, to also remove untracked directories managed by another git repository.
   See :bb:bug:`2560`.

+* The Git and Mercurial steps now use their inbuild commands to apply patches (:bb:bug: `2563`).

 * The slave-side source steps are deprecated in this version of Buildbot, and master-side support will be removed in a future version.
   Please convert any use of slave-side steps (imported directly from ``buildbot.steps.source``, rather than from a specific module like ``buildbot.steps.source.svn``) to use master-side steps.